OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 #### Name obfuscation of classes, methods and fields

 The standard compiler generates binary’s symbols based on class and function names from the source code.
 Therefore, symbol names remain meaningful and can be easily read by disassembling the application.
 For instance, a function which detects a jailbreak can be located by searching for relevant keywords inside the binary.
-The listing below shows the disassembled function *ViewController.detectJailbreak()* from DViA app.
+The listing below shows the disassembled function *ViewController.detectJailbreak()* from example "AssemblyApp" app.

 ```assembly
 _$s11AssemblyApp14ViewControllerC15detectJailbreakyyFySb_s5Error_pSgtcfU_: